 - Alternatively, you can ask your players what they learned after each practice.
 This approach is simple yet effective.
 Also be sure to remind them of their learning before the next practice (or better yet, ask them if they remember what it was).

 Good luck fostering the growth mindset.
 Please tweet me at (@sam_maniar), and let me know how it goes!

-Sam Maniar, Ph.D. is the Sport Psychologist for the Cleveland Browns.
+Sam Maniar, Ph.D. is a Sports Psychologist and Founder of the Center for Peak Performance, LLC where he works with athletes, teams, and businesses.
 He holds a doctorate degree in Counseling Psychology with a specialization in Sport Psychology.
-Dr. Maniar has worked with thousands of athletes—from amateur to professional—helping them improve their performance on and off the field.
-However, his favorite two “athletes” are his nine-year-old son and seven-year-old daughter.
-Follow him on Twitter at @sam_maniar
+His favorite two “athletes” are his ten-year-old son and seven-year-old daughter.
+To learn more about Dr. Maniar, visit his website at www.CenterForPeakPerformance.com or follow him on Twitter at @sam_maniar